 Don’t let a rainy day spoil your fun though; check out our rainy day ideas here.

 Farmers’ markets are increasingly popular.
 Here you can buy locally grown, fresh produce and ask the farmer directly about his products.
 Support your local farmers’ markets—they provide sustainable produce that helps preserve our environment by reducing transportation and packaging.

 Enjoy a Saturday market stroll, sampling foods as you browse; this is a great opportunity for your kids to try new things.
 You may all be surprised to find that what’s delicious may also be healthy.

 Then, with your loot in hand, pack it off to the park for a picnic, barbecue, or tailgate party.
 There’s no better way to end the day than great food shared with friends in the great outdoors.

 Many studies have shown that children who spend quality time with their parents are less prone to violence and substance abuse, not to mention the benefits to their language, behavior and emotional development.

 Not everyone has the time to spare organizing elaborate days out or special activities, but simply scheduling family dinner several times a week can make all the difference.
-And that is true for the whole year round.
+And that is true for enjoying the fall season and the whole year round.